nilskre/CommonPlayground/SoftwareRequirementsSpecification.md

 The Logo is licensed to the Common Playground Team and is only allowed to use for the application.
 We do not take responsibilty for any incorrect data or errors in the application.

 ### 3.12 Applicable Standards
 The development will follow the common clean code standards and naming conventions.
-Also we will creat a Definition of Done which will be added here as soon as its complete.
+Also we will create a Definition of Done which will be added here as soon as its complete.

 ## 4. Supporting Information
 For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).